 Looking ahead, we’re excited to see how tour, activity and ground transportation operators work to further align themselves with technology partners and bring a level of sophistication and competitive advantage to their online channels!

 In the 2010s, smartphone usage has transformed the travel journey entirely.
 Adobe Insights shared 9 mobile touchpoints charted by Mariott in the customer journey while in-destination.

 A large part of this explosive growth is all thanks to increased connectivity (Hello 5G!) and mobile by industry heavyweights like Apple, Samsung and Google.
 With smartphones becoming more affordable and accessible than ever, so does our dependence on digital devices.

-We’ve grown increasingly dependent on their phones – so much so the reported average user screen time per day is a whopping 2 hours and 55 minutes a day on their mobile phones – a truly frightening stat, thinking back to the number of combined number of hours using our phone to check the weather, plan our route, catch up on daily news, locate a restaurant, read a review etc.
+We’ve grown increasingly dependent on our phones—so much so the reported average user screen time per day is a whopping 2 hours and 55 minutes a day on their mobile phones —a truly frightening stat; it’s the combined number of hours using our phone to check the weather, plan our route, catch up on daily news, locate a restaurant, read a review etc.

-Today, travellers rely on smartphones as their tour guide, travel agent, restaurant locator etc. Smartphones have effectively empowered travellers to conduct research, share experiences and make bookings anytime, anywhere.
+Today, travellers rely on smartphones as their tour guides, travel agents, restaurant locators etc. Smartphones have effectively empowered travellers to conduct research, share experiences and make bookings anytime, anywhere.

-As this dependency grows – tour, activity and bus operators should reassess their mobile strategy to deliver frictionless booking and in-destination experience to their guests, taking key considerations into account including – Is the site optimized for mobile, for voice?
-Is there an opportunity to incorporate a Mobile POS to check in guests, retrieve manifests – and overall simplify ground operations?
+As this dependency grows, tour, activity and bus operators should reassess their mobile strategy to deliver frictionless booking and in-destination experience to their guests, taking key considerations into account, including the site optimized for mobile, for voice?
+Is there an opportunity to incorporate a Mobile POS to check-in guests, retrieve manifests and overall simplify ground operations?